The-Diamondback-Lab/mariafisher/README.md

 #### Development
 Run `npm run dev` to begin making changes.
-This will watch your `*.js(x)` and `*.sass` files.
+This will watch your `*.js(x)` and `*.sass` files under `src`.
 As you develop, Create React App will automatically reload and deploy your changes locally.
 - **Note:** If react-scripts fails to run the development server with the error "custom keyword definition is invalid: data.errors should be boolean", please